sveltejs/learn.svelte.dev/content/tutorial/01-svelte/07-lifecycle/01-onmount/README.md

 title: onMount
 ---

-> The images in this exercise don't currently work.
-You can switch to the old tutorial instead: https://svelte.dev/tutorial/onmount

 Every component has a _lifecycle_ that starts when it is created, and ends when it is destroyed.
 There are a handful of functions that allow you to run code at key moments during that lifecycle.

 The one you'll use most frequently is `onMount`, which runs after the component is first rendered to the DOM.